gini/gini-mobile-ios/CaptureSDK/GiniCaptureSDK/Documentation/source/Migration to version 3.x.x.md

 * Configure the SDK the same way as before by using `GiniConfiguration`.
 * If you used a custom navigation bar, then you can now pass `UINavigationViewController` to `GiniConfiguration.shared.customNavigationController`.
-* The SDK provides a custom `UIViewController` object, which can be presented modally.
+* The SDK provides a custom `UIViewController` object, which should be shown by your app.
 It handles the complete process from showing the onboarding until providing a UI for the analysis.

 ```swift
 // MARK: - Default networking